Petition needs signatures for Children’s Research Center for diagnosis and treatment of serious health conditions linked to dioxin exposures.

 Please sign the petition at http://www.causes.com/causes/420453-honor-a-vet/actions/1694553.
 A minimum of 25,000 names are needed to bring this issue to the attention of Congress.

-Posted by Robert O'Dowd on Dec 4 2012, With 0 Reads, Filed under Agent Orange, Health.
+Posted by Robert O'Dowd on December 4, 2012, With 15316 Reads Filed under Agent Orange, Health.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.